yiruyang2025/yiruyang2025.github.io/_posts/2025-08-01-How to build a School letting Kids and Adults better learn from the Real World - 25.md

 ---
 layout: post
-title: How to build a 'School' for Kids and Adults better Learn from + For the Real World - 25
+title: How to build a School for Kids and Adults better Learn from + For the Real World - 25
-date: 2025-08-02
+date: 2025-08-01
-description: ⛺️
+description: 🔹
 categories: Research
 thumbnail: assets/img/9.jpg
 images: